 - Visitation with student’s parent/guardian who is on leave from active duty in the military

-All “parental” absences must be verified with proper documentation by a parent/guardian within 30 days of the student’s return to school in order to avoid being counted toward the eight (8) attendance violations that will lead to an NC.
+All “parental” absences must be verified with proper documentation by a parent/guardian within 30 days of the student’s absence.
 All documentation should be submitted to the Deans’ Office (H109/111).
 Absences not verified with proper documentation are classified as “parental.”
-If proper documentation is not provided within 30 days, the absences will remain listed as “parental” (P) in our records, and will count toward NC.
+If proper documentation is not provided within 30 days, the absences will remain listed as “parental” (P) in our records.

 The following reasons will be considered unexcused: